ASE-ESRS/Group-Project/documentation/projectplan.md

 -	Commitment: going a fair share of the work, meeting deadlines, attending meetings and being punctual.
 -	Conducive group behaviour: allowing other group members to have affair chance to contribute.
 Responding constructively to each other’s contributions.

-To decide each members peer mark the other members of the group should assign a number of marks so that the total number of marks across all group members is equal to 100 (20x5).
+To decide each member's peer mark the other members of the group should assign a number of marks so that the total number of marks across all group members is equal to 100 (20 * 5).
 Using 20 as a reference mark for if all members made an equal contribution (as judged by the above bullet points), marks should be added or subtracted to this dependent on their input relative to the rest of the group.
 If a group member is judged to have contributed more than the average they should be allocated a peer mark above the reference mark reflecting them having done more than their “fair share”.
 This of course means that other member(s) of the group will then have to be allocated marks below the reference mark of 20 as they will be judged to have made a smaller contribution to the project in relation to the other member.

 Ideally the marks for each group member can be agreed on unanimously after a group discussion.
 The project deliverables can be used to reflect on each group members input as well reviewing the meeting minutes to review what work they were assigned to complete.
 If a unanimous agreement is not forthcoming then each group member should assign 20 marks between the other members of the group (excluding themselves), the total marks that each member is assigned represents their peer mark.